ughost/v16/README.md

 	/* ... */
 	})(/*object*/ window /*string*/ /*, "engineName"*/);

-which defines default namespace: `window.v16`, to something like that:
+(which defines default namespace: `window.v16`), to something like that:

 	/* ... */
 	})(myProject, 'dispatcher');

-only one reqires thing is that `myProject` should exist before `v16.starter` without mooving it anywhere from head.
+only one reqired thing is that `myProject` should exist before `v16.starter` without mooving it anywhere from head.

-### 2. set & get global parameters
+### 2. global parameters getter&setter
+there is nothing special to comment here, you can easy use to get&set parameters froum you aplication source anytime

+	v16.set('param1', 'value of 1');
+	v16.set('param2', 'value of 2');

+	/* */window.console && console.log(v16.get('param1'));

+set&get have one more usefull varioation of use:

+	//set few parameters in one call
+	v16.set({
+		param1 : 'value of 1',
+		param2 : 'value of 2'
+	});

+	//get whole parametrs tree (for debug purposes) v16.get();